Health Insurance in Australia for Visa Holders

 Hospital Treatment

-Hospital treatment must be covered by insurance at least at the rates specified by Australian states and territories for public hospitals.
+Treatment must be covered by insurance at least at the rates specified by Australian states and territories for public hospitals.

 Ambulance Services